 - Cyberbullying – Cyberbullying has become a serious problem in a lot of areas.
 Bullying is not new kids have been doing it forever, but through technology, it has become more of an issue.
 Bullys use technology such as social media to inflict a constant barrage of torment on their victims.
 The abuse can start at school and persist even after school.
-Before social media, it was not as easy for bullies to follow someone home, but now all they need is a cell phone.
+Before social media, it was not as easy for bullies to follow someone home.
+Now all they need is a cell phone.
 The anonymous nature that one can employ on the internet has also lead to more bullies stalking their victims.
-The bullies may not harass someone in public, but they will sometimes feel emboldened since they are hiding behind a phone.
+The bullies may not harass someone in public, but they will sometimes feel emboldened hiding behind a phone.

 - Cheating– One serious downside to using technology in education is the ability to cheat.
-Students can look up answers on the internet, send text messages to their friends, or save copies of tests to pass out to others, or just plagiarize content from the web.
+Students can look up answers on the internet, send text messages to their friends, or save copies of tests.
+The real cheaters just plagiarize content from the web.
 There are some technologies such as turn it in or LockDown browser that can help mitigate this, but students continue to find ingenious ways to cheat.
-Some students spend more time trying to cheat the system than it would have just taken them to study and retain the material.
+Some students spend more time trying to cheat the system than it would take them to just study.

 - Social Skills Suffer– Students who spend too much time online may start to have trouble interacting with people in person.
 They spend so much time online and may even create different identities that they have trouble interacting with real people.

 - Wasting Time – Students can easily be distracted when they have access to social media as part of their instruction.
-A teacher can use Twitter in the classroom, but that does not mean that students will always spend their time on the assigned tasks.
-This means it’s important to have controls in place to pull students back on track when utilizing technology in the classroom.
+Social Media can be used, but that does not mean that students will always spend their time on the assigned tasks.
+It is important to have controls in place to pull students back on track when utilizing technology in the classroom.

-- Access to Inappropriate Material — At the beginning of the commercial internet in the late 1990’s many people flocked to the new technology in hopes of making their fortunes, and many did.
-Many investors lost a lot of money, and many of those companies that made the on paper millionaires proved to be unsustainable.
+- Access to Inappropriate Material – At the beginning of the commercial internet in the late 1990’s many people flocked to the new technology in hopes of making their fortunes Many investors lost a lot of money as business proved to be unsustainable.
 One business model that did survive was the porn industry.
 These caused an influx of website dedicated to the topic, and many still survive today.
 This means there is an abundance of inappropriate content out on the web that students can access.
-Educational institutions have installed web filters to restrict this type of content, but it’s not just this that may be inappropriate for classrooms.
-There is a lot of tasteless content out on the web and students tend to share this type of stuff with their friends.
-The reason is foreign to me, but it something educators should be aware of and take precautions to keep students on task.
+Educational institutions have installed web filters to restrict this type of content, but it’s not just this that may be inappropriate.
+There is a lot of tasteless content out on the web and students will share this type of stuff with their friends.
+This is something educators should be aware of and take precautions to keep students on task.